Unilever Gloucester: Structure

-In the 1960s there was a two story office and production buildings, and a cone and wafer factory called Embisco.
+In the 1960s there was a two-storey office and production buildings, and a cone and wafer factory called Embisco.
 The site was opened as the Cotswold Factory.

 The site runs 24 hours a day, all week.
 The site is situated on the A417, to the west of the large A40 roundabout.
 It is around a mile west of junction 11a of the M5, and situated to the east of the main Cross Country Route railway.

 The site employs over 500 people.